chethancmk/mlops-sagemaker-jenkins-byo/README.md

 1) AWS Account & Administrator Access
 2) Please use North Virginia, **us-east-1** for this workshop
-3) This workshop assumes you have an existing installation of Jenkins or Cloudbees.
-Because the distributions may vary in look & feel, the instructions may need to be revised for your installation.
+3) This workshop assumes you have an existing installation of Jenkins or Cloudbees if you are running on your own.
+If running along with AWS as part of an event, you can use the cloudformation to setup a jenkins server

 ------